Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Text/samples/Sample4_AnalyzeText_RecognizeEntities.md

 ## Recognize entities in multiple documents

 To recognize entities in multiple documents, call `AnalyzeText` on the `TextAnalysisClient` by passing the documents as an `AnalyzeTextInput` parameter.
-This returns a `AnalyzeTextEntitiesResult
+This returns a `AnalyzeTextEntitiesResult`.

 ```C# Snippet:Sample4_AnalyzeText_RecognizeEntities
 string textA =